 To agree together that a certain statement of faith accurately summarizes Biblical teaching.
 As a summary, the confessions do not add to the scriptures, nor are they to be understood as superior to the scriptures in any way.
 These confessions derive their authority from the scriptures, without which they would be but empty shells.

-At Trinity, we subscribe to the Reformed Statements of Faith contained in the historic Westminster Standards: The Westminster Confession of Faith, and the Westminster Shorter and Larger Catechisms.
+At Trinity, we subscribe to the Westminster Standards: The Westminster Confession of Faith, and the Westminster Shorter and Larger Catechisms.
 These statements have their roots not only in the Protestant Reformation of the 16th century but these doctrines can be traced back through creeds and confessions to the early apostolic church.

 To be Presbyterian is:

-To be a part of the Reformed tradition within Protestantism tracing our roots back to Great Britain, particularly Scotland.
+To be a part of the Reformed tradition within Protestantism tracing our roots back to Calvin's Geneva through Scotland.
 Presbyterians derive their name from the form of church government, specifically, the church is governed by a plurality of elders.
+In the ARP this is done by three courts of the church (session, presbytery, and synod).
 In practice, this means that: